 School Supply Drives

-Each year, Christ United hosts school supply drives that benefit students in need across Plano, Princeton and also for those enrolled in Christ United’s Project Hope/School on Sunday programs.
+Each year, Christ United hosts school supply drives that benefit students in need across Plano, Princeton and also for those enrolled in Christ United’s Project Hope and School on Sunday programs.